This timeline gives a chronological listing of the main events in English History for the years 920 – 929

 , became King either immediately or after the death of his half-brother Aelfweard who died on 2nd August 924.

 Aethelstan was crowned at Kingston upon Thames.
 The ceremony was performed by Athelm, Archbishop of Canterbury.

 926 (8th January)

 Athelm, Archbishop of Canterbury, died

 of Northumbria, Aethelstan’s brother-in-law died.
 He was succeeded by a son from a previous marriage who refused to continue the alliance with Aethelstan.
 Aethelstan invaded Northumbria and captured York.

 927 (12th July)

-King Constantine of Scotland, King Owain of Strathclyde and Ealdred of Bamburgh agreed the Treaty of Eamont accepting Aethelstan as ruler of Northumbria securing peace in the North.
-The agreement of this treaty meant that Aethelstan had succeeded in re-taking control of the kingdoms of England.
+King Constantine of Scotland, King Owain of Strathclyde and Ealdred of Bamburgh agreed this treaty and accepted Aethelstan as ruler of Northumbria.
+This secured peace and meant that Aethelstan had succeeded in re-taking control of the kingdoms of England.
 He became the first King of England.

 First published 2016; updated and re-published 10 Apr 2021 @ 10:43 am – Updated –

 Heather Y Wheeler.
 (2016 – 2021).
 English History 920 – 929.
 Available: https://www.totallytimelines.com/english-history-920-929.
 Last accessed May 6th, 2021